illsk1lls/ZipRipper/README.md

 **Alternate wordlist options:**<br>
 Click John's mouth and select an option before starting the session.
 (Clicking an option will register your selection and quietly dismiss the menu)<br>

-It is possible to change the built in additional wordlist.
+It is possible to change the built in alternate wordlist.
 The included cyclone_hk alternate<br>
 wordlist is an optional 667MB download, and 2.3GB expanded on disk. **Although the easiest way to use an additional wordlist other than the built in Cyclone alternate, is the Custom wordlist option, which allows you to select a local file.**<br>

-Examples of how to change the built in alternate;<br>
+Examples of how to change the built in alternate wordlist;<br>
 -For a lightweight variant of the RockYou wordlist(optional 133MB uncompressed<br>
 download, and 133MB on disk) you would change lines 52-55 to the following<br>
 ```